Who is Andrew Safer?

 Andrew Safer is a mindfulness instructor and trainer, program developer, workshop facilitator, and writer.
-A 51-year practitioner of mindfulness-awareness and Zen meditation, he began practicing in the Zen tradition in 1968 while in high school in California, and then continued in the Tibetan Buddhist tradition over the ensuing decades.
+A 52-year practitioner of mindfulness-awareness and Zen meditation, he began practicing in the Zen tradition in 1968 while in high school in California, and then continued in the Tibetan Buddhist tradition over the ensuing decades.
 Andrew became an authorized meditation instructor after completing training with Shambhala International in Halifax in 1993.
-He moved to St. John's, Newfoundland with his wife, Catherine Hogan Safer, in 2008 and began offering mindfulness workshops and programs in 2010 through the Family Life Bureau, Archdiocese of St. John's.
+He moved to St. John’s, Newfoundland with his wife, Catherine Hogan Safer, in 2008 and began offering mindfulness workshops and programs in 2010 through the Family Life Bureau, Archdiocese of St. John’s.

-Since 2010, Andrew has developed and implemented a number of secular mindfulness programs, including Mindfulness-Awareness (an eight-session weekly program), Mindfulness in Recovery (a seven-session weekly program), Anxiety, Stress & Mindfulness (a twelve-session weekly program), Mindfulness for Depression (an eight or ten-session weekly program), Suicide Prevention through Mindfulness Training (an eight-session weekly program), Mindfulness at School (ten one-hour classroom sessions), and Workplace Mindfulness (nine 1.5-hour weekly sessions + a two-hour intensive).
-He has led a weekly meditation group since the Spring of 2011, and leads three-day meditation retreats in the Fall and Winter and a week-long silent retreat in the Summer.
+Since 2010, Andrew has developed and implemented a number of secular mindfulness programs, including Mindfulness-Awareness (an eight-session weekly program), Mindfulness in Recovery (Addictions) (a seven-session weekly program), Anxiety, Stress & Mindfulness (a twelve-session weekly program), Mindfulness for Depression (an eight or ten-session weekly program), Suicide Prevention through Mindfulness Training (an eight-session weekly program), Mindfulness at School (ten one-hour classroom sessions), and Workplace Mindfulness (nine 1.5-hour weekly sessions + a two-hour intensive).
+He has led a weekly meditation group since the Spring of 2011, and leads weekend meditation retreats in the Fall and Winter and a week-long silent retreat in the Summer.
 Andrew is a member of the faculty of the Atlantic Contemplative Centre in Halifax.